Pronunciation of 'Laminectomy'

 English (United States)

-A surgical procedure to remove the lamina of a vertebra, often performed to relieve pressure on the spinal cord or nerves.
+A surgical procedure to remove the lamina, part of the vertebra, to relieve pressure on the spinal cord or nerves.